On-Call Scheduling Overview

 Integration with Incident Response

-Alert Routing: Incidents and alerts route to active on-call personnel based on current shifts
+Alert Routing Incidents and alerts route to active on-call personnel

-Timeline Context: On-call assignments appear in incident timelines for full context
+Timeline Context On-call assignments appear in incident timelines

 Common Use Cases